-1. Footnotes and References
+1 Footnotes and References

 The design of the footnotes or references should be uniform.
 In the footnote body text should be used to a short citation.
 Here, the author's last name, year of publication and page number (s) are merely of specifying the reference for each citation.
-Only in the references, the source must be fully specified.
+Only in the bibliography, the source must be fully specified.
 If several sources cited by an author from the same year, this must be indicated by appending letters to the year of publication.

-&lt;sup>9 See.
-Fama/Jensen (1983), pp. 305.

-&lt;sup>10 See.
-Fama/Jensen (1983a), pp. 330.
+- See.
+Fama/Jensen (1983), pg.
+305. - See.
+Fama/Jensen (1983a), pg.
+330.